Registration & Payment

 - Spring/Summer Term – April - August

 This gives students the opportunity to begin courses in Certificate and Diploma programs at various times and complete the overall program within a reasonable time frame.
-Normally, students have up to four years to complete a Certificate program and seven years to complete a Diploma program.
+Normally, students have up to three years to complete a Certificate program or Advanced Diploma and six years to complete a Diploma program.